The Knuth-Morris-Pratt Algorithm is an algorithm that computes for a string of length in time and space, where

 Lemma

-Based on Algorithm 0, applying the lemma yields an algorithm that solves the problem in time and space.
+Based on Algorithm 0, applying the lemma to get an upper bound for yields an algorithm that solves the problem in time and space.

 std::vector pi(n + 1, 0);